 - Every day, give your baby one frozen milk bottle (say, their pre-bedtime bottle), while freezing the milk that you pumped for that feeding.
 One advantage of this method is that your baby still gets fresh milk, with all of its antibodies, every day.
 The main disadvantage is that you have to deal with defrosting and freezing milk every day; fresh milk is easier to deal with.

-Is there anything I can use to make dealing with my freezer stash easier?
+Is there anything I can use to make dealing with my breast milk freezer storage easier?

 You definitely want to make sure that you good breast milk bags.
-(I recommend the Lasinoh ones and have had the fewest leaks with them.)
+(I recommend the Lansinoh ones and have had the fewest leaks with them.)